angelf/escargot/README.markdown

 Future Plans
 ======

-Search features:
+* Search features:
   * Field conditions and term filters
-* Searching multiple models
   * Single-table inheritance support
+  * Improve Searching multiple models to return objects of models searching and not ElasticSearch::Api::Hit objects
   * (optionally) use the _source field from ES and avoid querying the database

-Indexing features:
+* Indexing features:
   * Distributing the task of listing document ids
   * Index partioning
   * Support for non-ActiveRecord models
   * Adding other queue backends

 Copyright (c) 2010 Angel Faus & vLex.com, released under the MIT license